-In October 2011, we entered into a license agreement with University of Zurich for an exclusive, worldwide, royalty-bearing license for a propagation-deficient arenavirus vector.
-Pursuant to the license agreement, we are obligated to pay the University of Zurich low single-digit royalties on aggregate net sales of products licensed under the agreement, and to pay mid-single digit to low-double digit percentage of the sublicense fees that we may receive from sublicensing.
+In October 2011, we entered into a license agreement with University of Zurich for an exclusive, worldwide, royalty-bearing license for a propagationdeficient arenavirus vector.
+Pursuant to the license agreement, we are obligated to pay the University of Zurich low single-digit royalties on aggregate net sales of products licensed under the agreement, and to pay percentages ranging from the mid-single digits to 20% of the sublicense fees that we may receive from sublicensing, depending on the amount of fees received from sublicensees.

 In January 2017, we entered into a license agreement with University of Basel for an exclusive, worldwide, royalty-bearing license for a tri-segmented Pichinde virus vector.
 We are required to use reasonable efforts to make commercially available licensed products.
 Pursuant to the license agreement, we are obligated to pay nominal milestone payments for each licensed product upon the achievement of certain development and regulatory milestones and to pay royalties of low single digits of net sales of licensed products.
-We are also obligated to pay a percentage of the sublicense fees that we may receive from sublicensing.
+We are also obligated to pay a low- to high-single digit percentage of the sublicense fees that we may receive from sublicensing.

-In February 2017, we entered into a license agreement with the University of Geneva for an exclusive, worldwide, royalty-bearing license for a tri-segmented arenavirus vector.
+In February 2017, we entered into a license agreement with the University of Geneva for an exclusive, worldwide, royalty-bearing license for a trisegmented arenavirus vector.
 Pursuant to the license agreement, we are obligated to pay the University of Geneva an annual fee which is fully deductible from any milestone, royalty or sublicense payments.
-We are also obligated to pay milestone nominal payments for each licensed product upon the achievement of certain development and regulatory milestones and to pay low single-digit royalties on aggregate net sales of products licensed under the agreement, and to pay low-single digit to low-double digit percentage of the sublicense fees that we may receive from sublicensing.
+We are also obligated to pay milestone nominal payments for each licensed product upon the achievement of certain development and regulatory milestones and to pay low single-digit royalties on aggregate net sales of products licensed under the agreement, and to pay percentages ranging from the low-single digits to 10% of the sublicense fees that we may receive from sublicensing.

-In the nine months ended September 30, 2018, we recorded \$0.1 million in licensing fees from intellectual property licenses as research and development expenses.
-At September 30, 2018, \$0.5 million payable from sublicensing fees were included in accrued expenses and other current liabilities.
+In the year ended December 31, 2018, we recorded \$0.1 million in licensing fees from intellectual property licenses as research and development expenses.
+At December 31, 2018, \$0.5 million payable from sublicensing fees were included in accrued expenses and other current liabilities.